Nick Denton

 Nicholas Guido Anthony Denton (born 24 August 1966) is a British Internet entrepreneur, journalist, and blogger.
-He is the founder and former proprietor of the blog collective Gawker Media, and was the managing editor of the New York City-based Gawker, until a lawsuit by Terry Bollea (Hulk Hogan) bankrupted the company.
+He is the founder and former proprietor of the blog collective Gawker Media, and he was the managing editor of the New York City–based Gawker until a lawsuit by Hulk Hogan bankrupted the company.

 Early life

-Denton grew up in Hampstead in London, the son of British economist Geoffrey Denton and his wife, Marika (née Marton), a Hungarian Jew who survived the Nazis during the Holocaust in Hungary and escaped the Soviet 1956 invasion of Hungary at age 18, and is Jewish.
+Denton grew up in Hampstead in London, the son of British economist Geoffrey Denton and his wife, Marika (née Marton), a Hungarian Jew who survived the Nazis during the Holocaust in Hungary and escaped the Soviet 1956 invasion of Hungary at age 18.
 A psychotherapist, she died of cancer the year before her son moved to New York City.
 Denton has a younger sister, Rebecca.

 He was educated at University College School (UCS) and University College, Oxford, where Denton studied Philosophy, Politics and Economics.
 He also became the editor of the university's magazine, The Isis Magazine.